Welcome to Year 6 Information page

 DESIGN TECHNOLOGY: Torches

-ICT: E-Safety, typing and Espresso Coding
+ICT: E-Safety, typing, researching and Espresso Coding

 Pumping Station visit:

-Some quotes from the visit:
+Some quotes from previous visits:

 "I found the day very enjoyable and interesting, so much that I did not want it to come to an end!"
 Ruby